Book a guided visit to the Ternelles estate

 punto de encuentro

-To access into the area by any kind of vehicle is not allowed, the hike can only be done on foot.
 You can find a parking near the Roman Bridge, right before the beginning of Ternelles road.
-It is 1.8 km (about a 25 minutes walk) from the car parking to the starting point of the tour.
+It is 1.8 km (about a 20- 25 minutes walk) from the parking to the starting point of the tour.

 ANIMALS OF ANY KIND ARE NOT ALLOWED, since there is free wildlife inside the farm.

-If you have any question, or you need more information, you can call the tour guide María Martín at the phone number 683 327 512.
-CALLS will be attended only from 08:00 a.m. to 4:00 p.m.; from Wednesday to Sunday.
-You can always leave a text or WhatsApp message on the previously mentioned number.
+CALLS will be attended only from 08:30 a.m. to 3:00 p.m. from Wednesday to Sunday.
+You can always leave a text message or WhatsApp message on the previously mentioned number.

 Arrival from Palma de Mallorca